JoseCanova/JoseCanova/README.md

 isn't perfect? the timming was perfect :-)

 What if ? if that meeting didn't exist... and some other assumptions could be removed... aw... welll ... the d-d... was almost finished.

+That thing "show to chief what you did... " it's not time chief...

+small , 30 yrs younger... but it's my chief... she owns that rule....

+she need to ask whatever she wants... but she.